JeffreyRiggle/my-site/content/blog/understanding-eventing/index.md

 ---
-title: 'Understanding Event Loop Through File I/O'
+title: 'Understanding Event Loops Through File I/O'
 date: '2026-05-22'
 ---

 In the last blog series, I referenced a [presentation](https://www.youtube.com/watch?v=EeYvFl7li9E) by Ryan Dahl on NodeJS and wanted to explore the concepts in that talk more.
 It can be easy to dismiss JavaScript as a low-performance language based on the observation that it is a single-threaded environment.
 However, this talk directly opposes that mindset.
 Instead, it suggests that the real problem is removing I/O from the hot path.
-Data locality is almost always the problem.
+Data locality is often the place where performance tradeoffs live.
 Generally speaking, even the slowest arithmetic operations, like division, cosine, and sine, are significantly faster than reading from RAM.
-Reading from disk and network is orders of magnitude slower than reading from RAM.
+Reading from disk or the network is orders of magnitude slower than reading from RAM.
 The key argument is that if you keep a single loop completely saturated while pushing blocking IO out of the hot path, you can get better performance at a reduced memory cost.
 This is because threading comes at a performance cost.
 For starters, each thread comes with its own memory.
 At a minimum, every thread has its own stack, which easily consumes 1 megabyte or more of memory.
 Also, once you have shared memory between threads, you have mutexes that can create bigger problems than single-threaded code.

 Thinking about this a bit more, I decided it might be fun to try building out a simple event loop on a contained problem to better understand this space.